ashurai/pharms_easy/README.md

 after making clone please create a database with name pharm_easy

-and after that please install composer by
+and after that `cd pharms_easy` and please install composer by

 `composer install`

+if a linux system then please make sure that `var/cache/ var/logs/ var/sessions` have read and write access

 at the of installation compodser it will ask for few local system configuration after configuration please execute this two below command